PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 [**Cargo Cult Science: Some remarks on science, pseudoscience, and learning how to not fool yourself.**](http://calteches.library.caltech.edu/51/2/CargoCult.htm)

-- Caltech’s 1974 commencement address.
+- Caltech’s 1974 commencement address by Richard Feynman.

 > So I wish to you—I have no more time, so I have just one wish for you—the good luck to be somewhere where you are free to maintain the kind of integrity I have described, and where you do not feel forced by a need to maintain your position in the organization, or financial support, or so on, to lose your integrity.
 May you have that freedom.